oekrice/trainplots/README.md

-Added readme so streamlit detects a commit
+Added readme so streamlit detects a commit.
+Again.